 Almost every week, San Francisco plays host to at least one film festival.
 You will find some that cover broad topics such as the Independent Film Festival in April or the SF Doc Fest (all documentaries) in June.

-You will also find dozens more that cover specific topics such as the Jewish Film Festival, the Greek Film Festival or the Atheist Film Festival.
+You will also find dozens more that cover specific topics such as the Jewish Film Festival, the Greek Film Festival or the SF Latino Film Festival.